Parthkotwe/Weather_App/README.md

 Weather App
 Overview
-This weather app provides real-time weather information for any city.
-The app fetches weather data through the OpenWeatherMap API and displays details such as the current temperature, weather conditions, and a 5-day forecast.
-The app also allows users to toggle between light and dark modes for a better user experience.
+This Weather App provides real-time weather information for any city by utilizing data from the OpenWeatherMap API.
+Users can access key details such as the current temperature, weather conditions, humidity, wind speed, and a 5-day forecast.
+The app also offers a customizable user experience with the option to toggle between light and dark modes.

 Features
-Search for weather data by city name.
+1) Search for Weather Data by City: Users can enter the name of a city to retrieve weather details.

-Display current weather information such as temperature, humidity, wind speed, and weather condition.
+2)Display Current Weather: The app shows the current temperature, humidity, wind speed, and weather condition.

-Show a 5-day weather forecast.

-Toggle between dark mode and light mode.
+3)5-Day Forecast: Displays the weather forecast for the next five days, including daily temperature and conditions.
+4)Toggle Dark Mode/Light Mode: Users can switch between light and dark modes for an improved viewing experience.

-Real-time weather updates from OpenWeatherMap API.
+5)Real-Time Weather Updates: The app fetches live weather data from the OpenWeatherMap API.

 Technologies Used
 React: JavaScript library for building the user interface.

-Axios: Promise-based HTTP client for fetching weather data.
+Axios: Promise-based HTTP client for making API requests to fetch weather data.
 Tailwind CSS: Utility-first CSS framework used for styling the components.

-OpenWeatherMap API: External API used to fetch weather data.
+OpenWeatherMap API: External API used to fetch real-time weather data.

 Prerequisites
-Node.js: Required to run the React project.

-npm/yarn: Required to install project dependencies.
+Node.js: Required to run the React project. npm/yarn: Required to install project dependencies.

 Installation
-Clone the repository:
+Clone the Repository:

-bash
-Copy
-Edit
 git clone https://github.com/yourusername/weather-app.git
-Navigate to the project directory:
+Navigate to the Project Directory:

-bash
-Copy
-Edit
 cd weather-app
-Install the dependencies:
+Install the Dependencies:

-bash
-Copy
-Edit
 npm install
-Set up the API key:
+Set Up the API Key:

 Create an account on OpenWeatherMap and get an API key.

-Replace the API_KEY constant in the code with your API key.
+Replace the API_KEY constant in the code with your API key:

-js
-Copy
-Edit
+javascript
 const API_KEY = "your_api_key_here";
-Start the development server:
+Start the Development Server:

-bash
-Copy
-Edit
 npm start
 Open the app in your browser at http://localhost:3000.